MetaLang/d-articles/std-variant is everything cool about d.md

 And in a puff of efficiency, we've completely obviated all this machinery necessary to use `std::visit` and greatly simplified our users' lives.
-As a bonus, this looks very similar to the built-in pattern matching syntax that you find in many up-and-coming languages, but completely defined _in user code_.
-That's pretty powerful.
+As a bonus, this looks very similar to the built-in pattern matching syntax that you find in many up-and-coming languages, but implemented completely _in user code_.
+That's very powerful.

 ## Other considerations

-"But you're cheating!
-You can just use the new `if constexpr` to simplify the code and cut out `make_visitor` entirely, just like in your D example!"
+_"But you're cheating!
+You can just use the new `if constexpr` to simplify the code and cut out `make_visitor` entirely, just like in your D example!"_

 Yes, that's true.
-However, for one thing, doing it that way is still more complicated and ugly than just passing functions to `visit` directly, and two, the D version _still_ blows C++ out of the water on readability.
+However, for one thing, doing it that way is still more complicated and uglier than just passing functions to `visit` directly, and two, the D version _still_ blows C++ out of the water on readability.
 Consider:

 ```C++